christiancombine/watrbx-main/readme.md

+check admin panel branch for the admin panel source

 reuploaded bc why not?
 just use php-cgi with nginx and fix the( JUST DOWNLOAD THE VENDORS I UPLOADED TO RELEASES )